KnpLabs/ConsoleServiceProvider/README.md

 # ConsoleServiceProvider

-This project is **NOT CURRENTLY MAINTAINED**.
-It may still work, but does have any active contributors.
-If you're interested in becoming the maintainer for this project, please open an issue!
+This project is now maintained by [Crimson Labs](https://github.com/CrimsonLabs) .

 Provides a `Symfony\Component\Console` based console for Silex.